GLO easement

 General Land Office Easements (also known as "government land office easements," and "GLO easements") were legal mechanisms which created right of way to ensure future access through, and to the interior of, lots or parcels created by the U.S. Small Tract Act of 1938, (52 Stat.
 609, amended 1948, 62 Stat.
 476; Not to be confused with the much later "Small Tracts Act" of 2002 which is applicable to handling and disposal of National Forest lands by the US Forest Service.
 The National Forests Small Tracts Act was amended in 2005, and/or 2015).

 Lou Bellisi of PublicLands.org writes:

-Small tract land patents were granted by the General Land Office (which merged with the United States Grazing Service in 1946 to form the US Bureau of Land Management).
+Small tract land patents were granted by the United States General Land Office (which merged with the United States Grazing Service in 1946 to form the US Bureau of Land Management).
 These patents transferred property owned by the U.S. government to private ownership.